 - Critical and Acute Care

 - Mental Health and Older Adult

 Applications are invited from all applicants who meet the following criteria:

-The scholarships will be awarded to the best graduates from a nursing or midwifery programme (i.e. applicants who hold a recognised professional qualification in nursing, midwifery or an allied health and social care profession and a relevant primary degree 2:2 or above or equivalent).
+The scholarships will be awarded to the best graduates from a nursing or midwifery programme (i.e. applicants who hold a recognised professional qualification in nursing or midwifery and a relevant primary degree 2:2 or above or equivalent).

 All candidates entering the PGT programmes are eligible to be considered by the School for the Award through the entry system.

 Application Process - Applications for the Patricia Napier scholarship have now closed for 2021-22.

 The judging panel will include the Head of School and two course Directors from the School.
 The decision will be based on the record of academic achievement and a supporting application form.
 Applicants must also have been accepted on to one of the listed programmes to start in September 2021.